Enjoy a 360 virtual tour of Coit Tower high up on Telegraph Hill the monument that unmistakably stands out on the San Francisco skyline.

-On my last day in the City with friends we ventured up Telegraph Hill to Coit Tower.
+On my last day in the city in 2017 we ventured up Telegraph Hill to Coit Tower.
 Upon walking in we were greeted by a lovely lady that sorted our tickets for us to go in the elevator.
 It takes you up 14 stories to the top where the 360° degree views of the city and the bay were superb.

 When you decide to descend, it’s worth wandering around the tower’s base and checking out all the murals painted on the walls and there’s the usual gift shop for your memorabilia.